daviddmd/assetriskmanager/documentation/INSTALL.md

 LDAP_PASSWORD="password123"
 LDAP_PORT=389
 LDAP_BASE_DN="dc=example,dc=com"
+LDAP_NAME_SYNC_ATTRIBUTE=cn
+LDAP_USERNAME_SYNC_ATTRIBUTE=userPrincipalName
 ```

+If LDAP isn't needed, set `LDAP_ENABLED` to false to enable local registration.
+LDAP and non-LDAP users can coexist,
+however LDAP users can't update their emails/usernames or passwords.
+In case the LDAP server is down, LDAP user
+authentication will still work if the users logged in at least once (to sync the hashed password).

 The following instructions will vary depending on if you want to install the application with or without docker.